Counselor Training Opportunities

 Trainees may elect to co-lead therapy groups (if available) with a senior staff member.
 Trainees who choose the co-leader option will receive one additional half hour of supervision per week.
-Current groups include Relationships, Women of Color, Transfer Support, and Career Links.
+Current groups include Relationships, Women of Color, and Career Links.

 Interested applicants must be available for the entire academic year, beginning the third week of August.
 The program is designed for master’s students ready to begin their internship experience, and to doctoral level students who have successfully completed at least one practicum in counseling.
 For the next academic year, we are accepting master’s students and doctoral students.

 - Letter of interest.

 - Current resumé or vita listing all relevant work experience and practicum experience.